cubiclesoft/ifds/README.md

 * Inconsistent definitions across multiple applications.
 * The signal to noise ratio of "configuration key-values to comments" is always either too low or too high depending on skill level/understanding.
 Comments that do exist are generally nonsensical to first-time users and make navigation annoying later on to those who understand the options.
 * Configuration hierarchies are difficult to visualize and generally require spanning configurations across multiple, possibly hundreds to thousands of files (e.g. Nginx config files).
 This slows down application startup.
 * Error prone.
 A single option or value entered incorrectly results in wasted time, sometimes taking hours of debugging to figure out what went wrong.
-Also, in many cases, an invalid entry causes the application to fail to start resulting in downtime.
+Also, in many cases, an invalid entry causes the application to fail to start, which results in downtime.
 * Each application that interfaces with any given configuration file has to do a lot of extra work to correctly parse each file for both syntax and structure.
 Again, this is error prone and likely to break.
 * There are no data type controls/option limits to allow a generic configuration editing tool to be created that works for all applications.
 * No support for binary data.